-Home remedies for belching include asafetida, cold milk, mint leaves, water, correct diet and posture.
-Avoiding carbonated beverages, canned food, antacids, chewing gum and smoking are also some of the precautions for Belching.
+Some of the home remedies for belching include asafetida, cold milk, mint leaves, water, a well-balanced diet, and posture.
+Avoiding carbonated beverages, canned food, antacids, chewing gum, and smoking are also some of the precautions for preventing belching.

-Belching or burping is a common event which is usually followed after a meal.
-It is characterized by a clear, loud voice in order to expel the undesirable gas that got entrapped in the stomach while swallowing, drinking or talking.
-Although belching is a natural process, it leaves the person embarrassed and uncomfortable and therefore proper food habits must be followed in order to avoid these burps.
+Belching, also known as burping, is a common event that usually follows a meal.
+It is characterized by a clear, loud noise in order to expel the undesirable gas that became trapped in the stomach while swallowing, drinking, or talking.
+Although belching is a natural process, it leaves the person embarrassed and uncomfortable in certain situations.
+Therefore, proper food habits must be followed in order to avoid these uncomfortable burps.

-Belching which is also referred to as burping, distension or eructation is the act of bubbling out gas from mouth that is present in the stomach.
+Belching is the act of bubbling out gas from mouth that is present in the stomach.
 Though some individuals find it awkward, for others, it is a natural occurrence.
-This external air tends to come out forcefully accompanied with a characteristic burble noise.
-It does not occur regularly as it depends on the physiological conditions of the person, hence, the frequency and forcefulness of burping may change.
-Flatus, a related term means passing of the gas from lower gastrointestinal tract to outside via anus.
+This external air tends to come out forcefully accompanied with a characteristic burbling noise.
+It does not occur regularly, as it depends on the physiological conditions of the person.
+Therefore, the frequency and forcefulness of burping may change.
+Flatulence is a related term meaning the passing of the gas from the lower gastrointestinal tract outside the body via the anus.
 Belching aids in relieving symptoms like dyspepsia, heartburn, and nausea, but this act happens through the mouth.

-In simplified way, it can be explicated as the release of air present in stomach, which enters via mouth during eating or drinking any fluid.
-This air can also enter unconsciously while talking cited as aerophagia that is ‘eating-air’.
-It may also occur due to intake of antacids like baking soda which end up in gas formation in stomach.
-Sometimes the abdomen gets swelled due to overeating or consuming spicy food.
-This also causes formation of gas in stomach leading to belching.
-Other than this, acidity can also be a major factor in causing belch.
-Acidity occurs due to ingestion of cholesterol and fat rich diet.
+This excessive air can enter your body unconsciously while talking, cited as aerophagia, which means ‘eating air’.
+It may also occur due to the intake of antacids, like baking soda, which end up forming gas in the stomach.
+Sometimes, the abdomen becomes swelled due to overeating or consuming spicy food.
+This also causes the formation of gas in the stomach, leading to belching.
+Other than this, acidity can also be a major factor in causing belching.
+Acidity occurs due to maintaining a cholesterol and fat-rich diet.

-Whilst belching is a natural phenomenon, but if it persists for long, the problem should be taken care off well as it is uncomfortable and embarrassing in front of others.
+Whilst belching is a natural phenomenon, if it persists for long, the problem should be taken care of.
+Furthermore, it is uncomfortable and embarrassing in front of others.
 There are a number of home remedies which can decrease or subside your belching, some of which are explained below.

-Asafoetida: These are well known since ages for giving relief in belching.
-They check the formation of gas due to acidity as well as make a person get rid of the existing gas that got entrapped during talking, swallowing and drinking.
-Asafetida can give relief from the pain by expulsing the gas.
-A few seeds of asafetida are swallowed with water which pass down in raw form.
-Sometime due to the presence of gas in the stomach, a person may suffer from a severe stomachache.
+Asafetida: These have been well known for centuries for giving relief in belching.
+They check the formation of gas due to acidity and can make a person get rid of the existing gas that became trapped during talking, swallowing, and drinking.
+Asafetida can give relief from the pain by eliminating the gas from your body.
+A few seeds of asafetida should be swallowed with water and passed through your system in raw form.
+Sometime, due to the presence of gas in the stomach, a person may suffer from a severe stomachache.
 Asafetida is considered one the best home medicine against gas and the stomachaches it can cause.

-Cold Milk: Cold milk has been shown to cause reduction in acidity.
-It pacifies the burning sensation which is felt due to spicy food and gives relief to the individual within minutes.
+Cold Milk: Cold milk has been shown to cause a reduction in acidity.
+It pacifies the burning sensation that is felt due to spicy foods and gives relief to an individual suffering from belching within minutes.

-Mint Leaves: When acidity is felt after a spicy meal, chewing some fresh leaves of mint can aid in cooling of stomach and are the best way of obtaining relief sooner.
+Mint Leaves: When acidity is experienced after a spicy meal, chewing some fresh mint leaves can aid in cooling the stomach and are very effective in obtaining relief quickly.

-Water: As recommended by Bio-Medicine, one should keep mouth dry as it enhances swallowing resulting in belch.
-Thus, water should be drunk regularly to keep mouth wet.
+Water: As recommended by Bio-Medicine, you should keep your mouth dry, as it enhances swallowing, resulting in belching.
+Thus, water should be drunk regularly to keep your mouth wet.

-Correct Diet: Try to avoid fatty and cholesterol rich diet.
-Consumption of spicy food also promotes acidity.
-It should also be borne in mind that overeating also leads to gas formation resulting in burps.
-Items like whipped cream, omelets and ice-creams can be avoided to get relieve from burps.
+Correct Diet: Try to avoid a fat and cholesterol-rich diet.
+The consumption of spicy food also promotes acidity.
+It should also be kept in mind that overeating can lead to gas formation, resulting in burping.
+Items like whipped cream, omelets, and ice creams should be avoided to get relief from burps.

-Posture: According to Medline Plus, staying in a particular posture is also helpful in expulsion of the undesirable gas.
-Lying in a knee-chest position or on one side until the gas is passed has been found to be effective.
+Posture: According to Medline Plus, staying in a particular posture is also helpful in the expulsion of undesirable gas.
+Lying in a knee-to-chest position or on one side until the gas is passed has been found to be quite effective.

-Eating slowly: Some people have a habit of eating quickly in order to save time.
-But it should be kept in mind that when food is not masticated properly, it does not get digested completely resulting in gas formation.
-The stomach has to put mechanical energy to grind it, which also leads to stomachache.
-One should not talk while eating, as it leads to undesirable swallowing of air causing belching.
+Eating Slowly: Some people have a habit of eating quickly in order to save time.
+However, it should be kept in mind that when food is not masticated (chewed) properly, it does not get digested completely, resulting in gas formation.
+The stomach has to put mechanical energy into grinding the food, which can also lead to stomachaches.
+One should also not talk while eating, as it leads to the undesirable swallowing of air, which will eventually cause belching.

-Canned food: Fast foods which are canned usually contain carbon dioxide to prevent spoilage of the same.
-Similarly, most of the soft drinks are also carbonated and end up in gas formation resulting in regular belch for quite some time.
-These should be avoided as far as possible.
-Antacids should never be taken as they produce lot of gas after reaching stomach.
+Canned Food: Fast foods that are canned usually contain carbon dioxide to prevent the contents from spoiling.
+Similarly, most soft drinks are also carbonated and result in gas formation and regular belching for quite some time.
+These should be avoided as much as possible.
+Antacids should never be taken, as they produce a lot of gas after reaching the stomach.

-Avoid Chewing Gum, and Cigarette: Aerophagia usually occurs due to production of excess saliva.
-Hence smoking and chewing gums must be avoided to lessen salivation.
+Avoid Chewing Gum and Cigarettes: Aerophagia usually occurs due to the production of excess saliva.
+Hence, smoking and chewing gum must be avoided to reduce salivation.

-In people who suffer from milk intolerance, home remedies are not effective as the enzyme responsible for breakdown of milk is missing.
-Hence, they must seek medical assistance as there are drugs that release bubbles after intake of milk.
-To sum up, belching is a natural process and it should not be curbed.
+In people who suffer from milk intolerance, home remedies are not effective, since the enzyme responsible for the breakdown of milk is missing.
+Those people should seek medical assistance, as there are drugs that release bubbles after drinking milk.
+To sum up, belching is a natural process and it should not be eliminated, “treated”, or healed.
 Proper food and good eating habits can let you get relief from burping, but if you have gas built up, burping is still a healthy, natural process.